 How you are assessed

-You will complete a range of assignments, case studies and practical activities, as well as a portfolio of evidence that shows the work you have completed.
+You'll complete a range of assignments, case studies and practical activities, as well as a portfolio of evidence that shows the work you have completed.
 You are assessed by your teacher or trainer in your place of study.
 Depending on the qualification you choose, some assessment may also be done by external examiners.

 BTEC and OCR Nationals are graded: